This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Sugar – I use granulated sugar to help sweeten the apple pie filling.

-You can make your double pie crust by hand, or in a food processor.
+You can make your double pie crust by hand using a pastry blender, or in a food processor.
 I used to make it all the time by hand, but have started opting for my food processor to make my pie crust because it’s just so quick and easy.

 - Combine the flour and salt.
 In a food processor combine the flour and salt and pulse to combine.